fsevent/xtcutil/FORMAT.md

 - pos: [X, Y, Z]        # the position of this node as 3-element array
 - edges0: [[0 or 1, ENAME]      # the first set of edges connected to this node
 - edges1: [[0 or 1, ENAME]      # the second set of edge connected to this node
-- max_gap: NUMBER       # ideally this should be zero.  maximum distance to the connected edges.
+- max_gap: NUMBER       # ideally this should be zero.  maximum distance to the connected edges. (debug)
-- angle_extent0: NUMBER # ideally this should be zero. the angle which occupy edges0 (optional)
+- angle_extent0: NUMBER # ideally this should be zero. the angle which occupy edges0 (debug)
-- angle_extent1: NUMBER # ideally this should be zero. the angle which occupy edges1 (optional)
+- angle_extent1: NUMBER # ideally this should be zero. the angle which occupy edges1 (debug)
-- comments: [STRING, ...]       # comments for debug
+- comments: [STRING, ...]       # comments (debug)

-"Change Elevations" command of xtrkcad can specify heigits of nodes.
+"Change Elevations" command of xtrkcad can specify the height of a node.
-They are used as Z value of pos member.
+It is used as Z value of pos member.
-The heights of other nodes, which height is not specified, are interpolated.
+The heights are interpolated to nodes which height is not specified.
-However the alogrighm of the interpolation is different from xtrkcad, the result can be different.
+However the interpolation alogrighm is different from xtrkcad, the result can be different.

 The name of the node, NNAME, is also specifiable from xtrkcad using "Change Elevations".
 Choose "Station" to specify the name of the node.